 - a.
-Participation in 600 patient encounters where physical assessment skills and understanding of pathophysiology are developed. - b.
-Prescribing for at least 100 patients over 400 contact hours with psychiatric disorders, under the supervision of a physician mentor.
-These patients must be from general medical and mental health environments and represent the full age range of psychiatric patients.
-The makeup of the patients seen will be determined in the practicum/fellowship plan established by the student in collaboration with the program director.
+Participation in 600 physician supervised patient encounters where physical assessment skills and understanding of pathophysiology are developed. - b.
+Training in safe and effective medication management of at least 100 patients with mental health disorders, over 400 contact hours.
+At least 100 hours of the 400 hours must be completed in a psychiatric setting, supervised by a psychiatrist.
+At least 100 hours of the 400 hours must be completed in a primary care or community mental health setting with a physician supervisor.
+The remaining 200 hours can be spent in any type of medical or mental health facility.
+The makeup of the patients seen will be determined in the fellowship plan established by the student in collaboration with the program director.

-The following link is to the Iowa law allowing for psychologists in Iowa to prescribe medication.
-This law addresses the educational and other training requirements: https://www.legis.iowa.gov/docs/ico/chapter/154B.pdf
+The following link is to the lowa law allowing for psychologists in lowa to prescribe medication.
+This law addresses the educational and other training requirements: